Directorsnote - India

 And then everything comes together

 Upon our return, we started reviewing and spotting all the filmed footage.
 The editor then started setting up the first edit.
-It soon became clear to us that all the pieces of the puzzle were going to fall together even better than we had expected.
+In this, it soon became clear to us that all the puzzle pieces were going to fall together even better than we had expected.
 The unexpected situations that occurred in Mumbai created dynamics in the film that beautifully show real life in the slums.

 Then the audio composer started working with all his creativity on the big challenge.
 A challenge that lies in composing a piece of music in which both western and Indian music merge into an authentic composition that stirs and touches you.
 A singer provided the beautiful vocal line that gives the music a human touch and a special character.
 This makes the audio come in even better.